Alesha-class minelayer: Background and description

 The Project 137 ships, designated minelayers (zagraditel minny) by the Soviet Navy, measured 99 m long with a beam of 13.5 m and a draught of 5.4 m.
-They had a standard displacment of 2900 MT and a full load displacement of 3680 LT.
+They had a standard displacement of 2900 MT and a full load displacement of 3680 LT.
 (Note: Other sources have the ships measuring 97.0 m long with a beam of 14.0 m and a full load displacement of 3500 MT.)
 The ships were powered by four Kolomna 37D diesel engines powering two generators and turning two shafts creating 8000 bhp.
 This gave the ships a maximum speed of 17 kn and a range of 4000 nmi at 16 kn or 8500 nmi at 8 kn.

 The minelayers were armed with four 57 mm/80-calibre guns situated in a single quad mount forward.
 At the stern were four tracks for deploying naval mines.
 They carried up to 300 mines.
 The ships were equipped with Strut Curve surface search radar operating on the F band, Don 2 navigational radar operating on the I band, Muff Cob fire control radar operating on the G/H bands and High Pole B identification friend or foe.
 At some point, the High Pole B was replaced with Cage Flask and Salt Vat masts.